Tarnadas/smmdb-lib/README.md

   // this always has to be done when changing bytes, e.g. in a Hex Editor
   // internally done by reorder(), so unnecessary right here save.writeCrc();

+  // import all jpg files and create tnl files in their respective course folder save.importJpeg();

   // extract all tnl files to jpeg in their respective course folder save.exportJpeg();